davidchall/homebrew-hep/README.md

 Homebrew-hep is a macOS package manager for high energy physics software, based on [Homebrew](https://brew.sh/).
 In Homebrew terminology, it is a tap.
-It simplifies the user workflow by:

-* Keeping things organised in a dedicated directory
+* Keeps things organised in a dedicated directory
-* Automatically handling package dependencies
+* Handles package dependencies
-* Facilitating easy upgrades
+* Facilitates easy upgrades

 ## Quick start